AliBarkook/angular-17-new-feature/README.md

 # angular-17-new-feature
-new feature of angular version 17

-documents and references:
+i am implementing some of new angular17-new-features. documents and references that i`m using are added in readme:

 # Introducing Angular v17:
 - https://blog.angular.io/introducing-angular-v17-4d7033312e4b